arangodb/arangodb/Documentation/Books/Manual/Programs/Arangod/Log.md

 --log.level requests=info --log.output requests=file:///path/to/requests.log
 ```

+If you specify `--log.file-mode octalvalue` then any newly created log
+file will use "octalvalue" as file mode.
+Please note that the `umask`
+value will be applied as well.

+If you specify `--log.file-group name` then any newly created log file
+will try to use "name" as group name.
+Please note that you have to be
+a member of that group.
+Otherwise the group ownership will not be
+changed.
+Please note that this option is only available under Linux
+and Mac.
+It is not available under Windows.

 ### Forcing direct output

 The option `--log.force-direct` can be used to disable logging in an extra